Riverside Studio

-The Riverside Studio in Tulsa, Oklahoma, United States, also known as Tulsa Spotlight Club or Spotlight Theatre, was built in 1928.
+The Riverside Studio in Tulsa, Oklahoma, United States, also known as Tulsa Spotlight Theater, was built in 1928.
 It was designed by architect Bruce Goff in International Style.
 It was built as a house with a studio wing for a music teacher named Patti Adams Shriner.
 The Riverside Studio was listed on the U.S. National Register of Historic Places in 2001 under Criterion C.

 History

 Piano studio

 Riverside Studio was adorned with several unique artistic features.
 These included a large, circular front window, a fountain designed by Italian sculptor, Alfonso Iannelli, black glass and green marble fireplaces, Japanese wall coverings made from wood veneer, and a series of nine murals that Goff commissioned from Oklahoma artist Olinka Hrdy.
 Facing bankruptcy during the Great Depression, Ms. Shriner lost ownership of the building in 1933.
 It went through a series of a series of receivers, and sat vacant until actor Richard Mansfield Dickinson bought it for only $2,500 in 1941.